Skip to main content

 What can be compared?

-Only services with the same specification structure can be compared (e.g., two SQS Queue services or two MySQL services).
+Only services with the same specification structure can be compared (for example, two SQS Queue services or two MySQL services).

 How to compare services

-You can initiate a service comparison using either the API or CLI:
+You can start a comparison using either the API or the CLI:

 np service compare create \